MushrafMuhammed/business_card_data_management_application/README.md

 ### Prerequisites
 - Python 3.x
 - Node.js
-- PostgreSQL (or any other supported by Django)
+- sqlite (or any other supported by Django)

 ### Installation
 1. Clone the repository: `git clone <repository-url>`